 (Note potential importance re CO2 sinks in ocean - seems to me like this would decrease the long-term storage of C in shells - except for coccolithophores .)

 To move to notes on consequences of climate changes for humans and on policy steps that may be taken, click humans here.
 To move back to the previous section of these notes (on predictions for global climate changes), click predictions here, and to move to the master Table of Contents for these BI 301 home pages, click Contents.
 For reminders on how to navigate among and within these pages, click Navigate.

 Page maintained by Patricia Muir at Oregon State University.
-Last updated (partially) Nov.
-6, 2008.
+Last updated (very partially) March 6, 2014.